How to Dispose of Hazardous Waste Safely?

 2. Check disposal options

-• Specialist waste operators: Licensed providers can manage large volumes of hazardous waste, such as asbestos or contaminated soil.
+• Specialist Licensed Operators: Licensed providers must manage high-risk or large-volume hazardous waste, such as asbestos or contaminated soil.

 Why You Shouldn’t Use a Skip for Hazardous Waste

-Standard skips are designed for inert and construction waste.
+Standard skips are designed for inert materials (bricks, rubble) and non-hazardous construction waste.
 Hazardous items can:

 In short: hazardous waste = no-skip zone.
 Let licensed services handle it.